sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

     * A regex that needs to match the domain that you want to test
     * Disable search
     * Disable adding test through the web gui.
-* How long to keep the data
+3. How long time to do you want to keep the data?
+If you use S3 make sure to configure how long time the data will be kept.
+And a job to your PostgreSQL database that removes

 ## Using the API